jkibe/kitchen145/_posts/2020-11-12-cabients-are-expensive.md

 The rough estimates that my architects got were surprising.
 Some were more than I would've imagined.
 Others were still outside my budget, but a lot more reasonable than I would've guessed.

-The two most expensive were Bulthaup, at a whopping $55,000, and Poggenpohl --- my personal favorite if money were not a consideration --- wouldn't even give my architects a quote.
-Apparently projects have a hard floor of $50,000.
-The Poggenpohl team didn't even want to see the drawings to see if they could go lower.
+The two most expensive were Bulthaup --- at a whopping $55,000 --- and Poggenpohl.
+Money aside, Poggenpohl was my top pick.
+They are so expensive that projects have a hard floor of $50,000, and it's hard to imagine that I'd want to get the absolute cheapest, most basic option they offer.
+They're so expensive the Poggenpohl team didn't even want to see the drawings to contemplate giving a more affordable bid.

 My second choice, SieMatic, came in lower than I would've guessed, at around $25,000.
-They also looked at Leicht, which came in around the same price.
+My architects also looked at Leicht, which came in around the same price.

-{% include image_caption.html imageurl="images/siematic-pure-010.jpeg" title="SieMatic Pure" caption="A SieMatic Kitchen I probably can't afford.
+{% include image_caption.html imageurl="images/siematic-pure-010.jpeg" title="SieMatic Pure" caption="A SieMatic Kitchen I can't afford.
 (Image credit: SieMatic)" %}

 Zooming out a little, the cabinets more or less need to cost about $10,000.
 With my $40,000 budget, about $10,000 will go to appliances, and the architects are working with a $10,000 figure for all the construction costs, like moving the plumbing and moving walls.
 With $10,000 spent on cabinets, that leaves a further $10,000 for other finishes like worktops and lighting.